deepgenomics/GenomeKit/docs-src/develop.rst

   They are stored in the source tree under ``tests/data``.

-The ``genome_kit`` module's ``build`` command can be used to build full Appris data files, and Appris/dganno/2bit test data files.
+The ``genome_kit`` module's ``build`` command can be used to build full Appris/MANE data files, and Appris/MANE/dganno/2bit test data files.

 For a full set of options, run::